Online Double Oracle: Notations Preliminaries

-The DO method~\cite{mcmahan2003planning} approximates NE in large-size zero-sum games by iteratively creating and solving a series of subgames (i.e., game with a restricted set of pure strategies).
-Specifically, at time step $t$, the DO learner solves the NE of a subgame $\mG_t$.
-Since the sets of pure strategies -- $(\Pi_t, C_t)$ -- are often much smaller than the original game, the NE of subgame $\mG_t$ can be easily solved by a LP.
-Based on the NE of the subgame: $(\vpi^*_t, \vc^*_t)$, each player finds a best response to NE (i.e., $\va_{t+1}=\arg\min_{\va \in \Pi} \va^{\top} \mA\vc^*_t $), and expand their strategy set (i.e., $\Pi_{t+1}=\Pi_t \cup \{\va_{t+1}\}$).
-The pseudocode of DO algorithm is listed in Algorithm \ref{Double Oracle algorithm}.
+The pseudocode of DO algorithm ~\cite{mcmahan2003planning} is listed in Algorithm \ref{Double Oracle algorithm}.
+The DO method approximates NE in large-size zero-sum games by iteratively creating and solving a series of sub-games (i.e., game with a restricted set of pure strategies).
+Specifically, at time step $t$, the DO learner solves the NE of a sub-game $\mG_t$.
+Since the sets of pure strategies of the sub-game $\mG_t = (\Pi_t, C_t)$ are often much smaller than the original game, the NE of sub-game $\mG_t$ can be easily solved in line $5$.
+Based on the NE of the sub-game: $(\vpi^*_t, \vc^*_t)$, each player finds a best response to NE (line $6$), and expand their strategy set (line $7$).
+PSRO methods \cite{lanctot2017unified,mcaleer2020pipeline} are variants of DO methods in which RL methods are adopted to approximate the best response strategy.
+For games where Assumption \ref{keyassump} does not hold, DO methods restore to solve the original game and have no advantages over LP solutions.

-Although DO is provably convergent to NE in finite zero-sum games, in the worst case, it still recovers to solve the original game $\mA$.
-Moreover, the DO algorithm requires the players to know the game matrix $\mA$ to find the best response (line $6$), and it is not rationale in the sense that it does not provide a learning schema that can exploit the adversary (see the example of RPS in Introduction).
-All of these challenges prevent it from being applied on large-size games.
+Although DO can solve large-scale zero-sum games, it requires to \emph{coordinate} both players to consistently find the NE (see line 5 in Algorithm \ref{Double Oracle algorithm}); this renders an disadvantage of DO that when applied in real-world games, it cannot exploit the opponent who can play any non-stationary strategy (see the example of RPS in Introduction).
+Our ODO solution address this problem by combining DO with tools in online learning.